Does Pet Insurance Cover Routine Care Medication?

 4. 4

-Look beyond just medication coverage to see what else the wellness plan includes, like annual exams, dental cleanings and microchipping.
-Calculate the combined value of all covered services you'll use during the year.
-Choose wellness coverage only if the total benefits exceed your annual premium.
+Don’t just focus on medication coverage.
+Check what else the wellness plan includes, such as annual exams, dental cleanings or microchipping.
+Add up the value of the services you’ll actually use during the year and choose wellness coverage only if those benefits are worth more than what you’ll pay in premiums.

 5. 5

-Add the wellness plan premium to your base policy premium to see your complete monthly insurance expense.
-Make sure this combined cost fits comfortably within your budget without stretching your finances.
+Add the wellness plan premium to your base policy premium to see your complete monthly insurance expense and decide whether you should get pet insurance with wellness plan.
+Make sure the combined cost fits comfortably within your budget without stretching your finances.
 If the total feels too high, you can skip wellness coverage and pay for routine medications directly.

 Does Pet Insurance Cover Routine Care Medication?: Bottom Line